It’s Not Your Fault if He’s Abusive

 If abusive telltale signs appear, you won’t see them because you’re blinded by what you think is and calling it love.

-Often, abuse starts and continues to worsen, but you’ll put up with anything so you won’t lose him.
+Often, abuse starts and worsens, but you’ll put up with anything so you won’t lose him.
 You allude yourself thinking you can change him.

 You can fix your problems.

-Sometimes one may get lucky and see it for what it is and get out of the relationship before it escalates further.
+Sometimes one may get lucky, see it for what it is, and get out of the relationship before it escalates.

 It still takes caution and suggests getting resources to assist in the exit of this relationship.

-As a side note, in any one of the above scenarios, a victim starts to bond with their abuser.
-This makes leaving incredibly difficult because they have bonded and are dependent on the abuser.
+As a side note, in any of the above scenarios, a victim starts to bond with their abuser.
+It makes leaving incredibly difficult because they have bonded and are dependent on the abuser.

-Often this is precisely why a victim will continue to go back to the abuser.
+Often this is precisely why a victim will continue returning to the abuser.

-Now on to a lighter side but none the less important.
-These are just more how to avoid a bad relationship and help if looking for that healthy relationship.
+Now on to a lighter side but nonetheless important.
+These are just more how to avoid a bad relationship and help if looking for that healthy one.

 Not asking the right questions when getting to know someone at the outset.